Acoustically shaping the Neck, for neck to fingerboard matching ...

 ...
 Go ahead and ensure that the neck thickness is correct and then we will begin to fine tune the neck shape.

 ...
-If the neck tone is too high, then material is scraped or sanded off the immediate side shape to lower the tone.
+If the neck side tap tone is too high, then material is scraped or sanded off the immediate side shape near the glue line to the fingerboard, to lower the tone.

-...If however the from the side, tap tone of the neck is too low, then this tone is raised by rounding off the side curve (or shoulder) area.
+...If however the tap tone from the side is too low, then this tone is raised by rounding off the side curve (or shoulder) area.

 ...Remove only small amounts of wood and continually check your work progress by tap tone testing as the frequencies change rapidly.

-...When the tap tones all along this fingerboard to neck joint match, on both the fingerboard and neck, your job here is done!
+...When the tap tones all along this fingerboard to neck joint are in harmony, on both the fingerboard and neck, your job here is done!